Retrofitting Services: New Trend in Smart Manufacturing

 As we’ve already mentioned, smart manufacturing aka ‘Industry 4.0’ is tightly connected with the concepts of predictive maintenance.
 To be precise, solutions developed in these domains help the ideas of retrofitting in their existence.

 Purchasing new machines in line with the new smart technologies is way too expensive and is not practical especially for small and medium manufacturing companies.
-This is where retrofitting is a perfect fit
+This is where retrofitting is a perfect fit.

 Smart factory retrofit solutions enable an old machine or system to get access to new technologies.
 The details can be installed on an old machine or a particular part can be replaced with a new part with improved features.

-When a machine or system is retrofitted, acts as a smart machine and it generates plenty of data.
+When a machine or system is retrofitted, it acts as a smart machine and it generates plenty of data.
 This data is being gathered for the analysis.
-Implementing the ideas based on this data improves the productivity and efficiency of the machine’s work as well as increases total lifespan of the machine and reduces the amount spent on the machine’s maintenance.
+Implementing the ideas based on this data improves the productivity and efficiency of the machine’s work as well as increases the total lifespan of the machine and reduces the amount spent on the machine’s maintenance.

 Quite a list of benefits: